 Materials and Procedure

-Materials and procedures were identical to those used in Experiment 1 with one exception., participants in the warning groups were provided with information regarding the illusion of competence immediately prior to the start of the second study block.
+Materials and procedures were identical to those used in Experiment 1 with one exception.
+Specifically, participants in the warning groups were provided with information regarding the illusion of competence immediately prior to the start of the second study block.
 Specifically, participants were informed that JOL ratings could overpredict later recall, and this pattern was more likely to occur for backward pairs than other pair types.
-To ensure participants understood the illusion of competence pattern, they were provided with examples of backward, forward, symmetrical, and unrelated pair types, and were also shown a data figure (from Maxwell & Huff, in press) which plotted JOLs against later recall for each of the four pair types (see Figure 3).
+To ensure participants understood the illusion of competence pattern, they were provided with examples of backward, forward, symmetrical, and unrelated pair types, were shown a data figure (from Maxwell & Huff, in press) which plotted JOLs against later recall for each of the four pair types (see Figure 2), and were required to correctly answer a question assessing what the data patterns showed (i.e., backward pairs are deceptive because recall is often overestimated).
 Verbatim warning instructions for the warning groups are available at https://osf.io/x9n4f/.
 All other procedural details from Experiment 1, including the use of read, item-specific, and relational instructions, and JOL instructions remained the same.

 Results